Worship at Martensville Baptist Church

 The Offering is much more than simply collecting money to pay for church expenses.
 The giving of our finances is an act of worship.
 When we sacrificially give, we are doing so in the faith that it is God who will provide our needs.
 It is an act of commitment and submission to God.
 Even more than that, when we give, we can do so as a symbolic act where, by offering our finances to God, we are symbolically offering everything we have to him as a response for what he has done for us.

-Once each month, often the first Sunday of the month, the Response will include Communion where, as followers of Jesus, we use the symbols of bread and cup to remember his saving acts and, in thanksgiving, recommit our lives to living in covenant with him, anticipating his return (1 Cor.
+Once each month, often the first Sunday of the month, the Response will include Communion where, as followers of Jesus, we use the symbols of bread and cup to commemorate his saving acts and, in thanksgiving, recommit our lives to living in covenant with him, anticipating his return (1 Cor.
 11:23-26).

 - The Response usually includes prayer, the offering, and a song or two.
 Monthly, this will include Communion.